JiaheXu/Deep-Learning-Codebase/README.md

 # Machine-Learnning-Codebase
-This repo contains my personal codebase for Machine Learning, most code and resource are code and structures I like.
+This repo contains my personal codebase for Machine Learning.